Threat Assessment and Response Policy

 All reports under this policy will be handled in a sensitive manner.
 Information will be shared with others only to the extent necessary to assess and manage the situation and in accordance with state and federal law.

-In general, the law recognizes and protects the confidentiality of communications between a person seeking care and a medical or mental health professional or religious advisor.
+In general, the law recognizes and protects the confidentiality of communications between a person seeking care and a medical or mental health professional or religious adviser.
 The medical, mental health, and religious professionals at Middlebury College respect and protect confidential communications from students, faculty, and staff to the extent that they are legally able to do so.
 One of these professionals may have to breach a confidence, however, when he or she perceives a serious risk of danger to another person or property.

 Middlebury College is also part of a larger community and context.
 If there is an independent investigation or lawsuit relating to an act of violence or a potential threat, those involved or others may be required by law to provide documents, testimony, or other information.